Ana Fernández / SEO

 When a user says:

-Google or Siri don't just search for matches by keyword.
+Google or Siri don't just look for keyword matches.
 The model interprets:

-• What does “best” mean in that context (popularity, reviews, authority)
+• What “best” means in that context (popularity, reviews, authority)

 • What type of response the user expects (a list, a recommendation, a definition)

-Then, select a content that Answer clearly, be well structured and is perceived as dependable.
+Then, it selects content that responds clearly, is well-structured, and is perceived as trustworthy.

-To optimize properly, you need to understand how voice searches behave:
+To optimize correctly, you must understand how voice searches behave:

-The user wants an answer, not explore 10 results
+• They have clear intent The user wants an answer, not to explore 10 results

 How to optimize your content for voice search